Roshan-Patro/Task-Planner/README.md

 - Users can create tasks and assign them to other users.
 - Users can change the assignee, sprint, start date, and end date of a task.
 - Users can delete tasks created by them.

+The whole application with all the endpoints is protected and secured with Spring Security.
+With Spring Security, the authentication and authorization mechanisms are made robust using JSON Web Token to ensure that the end users get access to the functionalities they are authorized for.